jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 10. In the _Instance Details_ section:
 	 + Select a Region near to you.
 This is where the instance is hosted.
 	 + Name the instance.
 Choose a unique name that is unique with letters or hyphens only.
-Input computer-vision-transcription-uuu, where uuu is your initials or something unique.
+Input _computer-vision-transcription-uuu_, where uuu is your initials or something unique.
+I used _computer-vision-transcription-jhb_.
-	 + Set _Pricinet tier_ to Free F0. (__Important__)
+	 + Set _Pricing tier_ to Free F0. (__Important__)
 11. Read the _Responsible AI Notice_ and check the box.
 12. Click _Review + create_
 13. Wait for a message to say _Your deployment is complete_